OtagoPolytechnic/DunedinIoT/Gateway/Ubuntu14-04-64-mCard-USB.md

-# Ubuntu Trusty (14.04) LoraMcard - Preparing a test gateway host in a VirtualBox VM
+# Ubuntu Trusty (14.04) with Lora mCard - Preparing a test gateway host in a VirtualBox VM

 ## Prep: